Deadbush225/RePhraser/README.md

-# RePhraser — A rich text editor in PyQt
+# RePhraser — An anti-plagiarism text editor

-The word processor for rephrasing your essay from multiple sources
+The word processor for rephrasing your work from multiple sources

 The editor supports multiple fonts, styles and paragraph text alignment.
 There is also support for drag-drop of images, which are automatically